 A. Welcome emails

-Create welcome emails to say thank you to new subscribers and introduce your brand, its mission, and offerings.
+Create welcome emails to say thank you to new subscribers and introduce your brand, its mission, and its offerings.
 Consider adding a first-time discount to prompt purchases.

 B. Abandoned cart campaigns

 Use an automated series to remind visitors of the items left in their cart.
-Such an email series helps you recover lost sales, so use some type of incentive to bring shoppers back to your site.
+Such an email series helps you recover lost sales, so use some form of incentive to bring shoppers back to your site.

 C. Birthday or anniversary emails